Zanxis/R34Sharp/README.md

 `3.` 🔗 》 CREDITS
 -----------------

-*Who's behind this incredible API, you ask?* None other than the illustrious [@starciad](https://github.com/starciad/)!
+*Who's behind this incredible API, you ask?* None other than the illustrious [@starciad](https://github.com/starciad/) and [@zanxis](https://github.com/zanxis/)!
 If you're interested in checking out some of their other projects, be sure to take a peek at their profile.
 You won't be disappointed!